Attention Deficit Hyperactivity Disorder Types Explained

 Although the exact causes of ADHD subtypes are not entirely understood, they are believed to stem from several interrelated factors:

-1. Genetic influence.
-Studies [1*] have shown that specific gene variants, particularly those involved in dopamine transmission, may be related.
+Studies have shown that specific gene variants, particularly those involved in dopamine transmission, may be related.

-Clinicians can diagnose ADHD in adults only if they present with at least five of the nine primary symptoms.
+ADHD in adults can be diagnosed only if they present with at least five of the nine primary symptoms.
 The symptoms should also be visibly present for six months or longer in more than two settings, such as at home and at work.
 Additionally, the levels of ADHD are important in making a diagnosis as the symptoms should be severe enough to interfere with the adult’s daily activities.

 What Doctor Can Treat ADHD/ADD?